SauceInTheLostt/Metaverse-of-Kings/README.md

 # Metaverse-of-Kings
-NFT Metaverse that delves real life scenarios
+Creating an NFT Metaverse that delves real life scenarios into the virtual world.
+Other blurbs and descriptions will be added.